faenrandir/a_careful_examination/docs/documents/book_of_mormon/korihor/analysis.md

 We need to distinguish between two possible types of "wickedness".
 The first type genuinely inflicts harm on another person *for* personal pleasure or *enroute* to some personal pleasure.
 These are genuine moral harms.
 Regardless of one's belief in life after death, we have extremely high confidence that our actions impact the well-being of others, hence acting in ways that harm the well-being of others without good justification is morally wrong.
 We do not need an after-life to convince us of that fact.
 The second type of "wickedness" might be to act in contravention of some religious rule that has no real grounding in, or even inflicts, moral harm.
 For instance, the religious law of the Nephites, as the Book of Mormon goes, was the Law of Moses which included cutting off the protective part of the genitalia of their sons at eight days old (Leviticus 12:3).
 To refuse to circumcise one's child might be called "wickedness" by people raised under the Law of Moses, even if not circumcising one's children is arguably a morally acceptable behavior.

 But the verse also talks about "whoredoms".
 Narrowly speaking, this would refer to prostitution or similar kinds of activity.
 The moral implications of sexuality are complex.
-Certain kinds of sexual expression seem clearly to diminish the well-being of one or more participants, so we can clearly say these are morally problematic or, in many cases, clearly wrong.
+Certain kinds of sexual expression seem clearly to diminish the well-being of one or more participants, so we can clearly say these are morally problematic or, in many cases, clearly and distinctly wrong.

 > 19 Now this man went over to the land of Jershon also, to preach these things among the people of Ammon, who were once the people of the Lamanites.

 > 20 But behold they were more wise than many of the Nephites; for they took him, and bound him, and carried him before Ammon, who was a high priest over that people.

 Why is the wise approach to simply refuse to engage with Korihor?
 If his positions are unsound, then it should be trivial to demonstrate them unsound.
 If his arguments are sound, then perhaps these people have something to learn.
-Refusing to listen to another position and instead binding a person and taking them to your religious leader [Ammon wasn't a civil leader, right?] for judgement seems like a poor response to differing views to me.
+Refusing to listen to another position and instead binding a person and taking them to your religious leader [Ammon wasn't a civil leader, right?] for judgement seems like a poor response to differing views.

 > 21 And it came to pass that he caused that he should be carried out of the land.